Co/Lab · Fall 2026 Cohort forming

 Co/Lab · 2026

-6–8Leaders per cohort, carefully curated for comparable scope.
+6–8Leaders per cohort, chosen for comparable scope and complexity.

-Book a 20-min call with Carrie →By nomination.
+Book a 20-min call with Carrie →Company-sponsored seats.
 Sponsoring organizations welcome.

 The problem